alexretana/cfpbpredictor/README.md

 # API usage

-Currently the API is being served from https://cfpbpredictorwebapi.azurewebsites.net/
+The API was being served from an azure virtual machine.
+Due to no longer being subscribed, the API has been taken down.

-Following the link provides the swagger documentation.
+Prior, it would lead you to the Swagger API documentation page where you could try the follow operations.

 There are three operations: